GameDevCoder/portfolio/_clients/cygames.md

 ## Anubis Zone of the Enders M∀RS

-(Developed in conjuction with Konami)
+(Developed by Konami in conjuction with Cygames)

 ### Localization

-Some of my time at Cygames was spent working on localization efforts for the PS4 remaster of Zone of the Enders - M∀RS.
+Some of my time at Cygames was spent working on localization efforts for the PS4 release of Anubis Zone of the Enders - M∀RS.

 My tasks included proof reading and editing the games english text, reviewing in-game spoken English dialog and written English text displayed in the game's UI.